oroinc/documentation/commerce/admin_guide/integrations/outlook/create_lead_opp_case.rst

 6. A pop-up window opens with a form to fill in. `The Create Case <https://oroinc.com/orocrm/doc/current/user-guide/activities/cases/create-case#user-guide-activities-cases>`_ form has the same fields as the one in the Oro application.

    .. image:: /admin_guide/img/outlook/CreateCaseOutlook.png
+      :alt: A popup window that opens when clicking case

 7. Fill in the required details, and click **Create Case** on the bottom right of the pop-up window.
 8. Start sync between the Oro and Outlook applications to sync the new case back to Oro.

    .. image:: /admin_guide/img/outlook/CaseCreatedOro.png
+      :alt: Illustration of a case created in outlook and synced back to the oro application

 .. finish_create_lead_opp_case